 Clean Air Zone charges

-- Charges would not apply to Euro 4, 5 and 6 petrol vehicles (roughly 2006 onwards).
+- Charges do not apply to Euro 4, 5 and 6 petrol vehicles (roughly 2006 onwards).

-- Charges would not apply to Euro 6 diesel vehicles (roughly end of 2015 onwards).
+- Charges do not apply to Euro 6 diesel vehicles (roughly end of 2015 onwards).

-Charges would apply 24 hours a day, seven days a week.
+Charges apply 24 hours a day (midnight to midnight), seven days a week, 365 days a year.

 There is only one charge for entering the zone in each 24 hour period.